teoks0199/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

+:information_source: **Info:**<br>
-:information_source: This command will exit the application immediately.
+This command will exit the application immediately.
 All data is saved automatically and will be reloaded upon restart of the application.

 </div>